National Tax Agency

 The National Tax Agency (国税庁, Kokuzei-chō) is the official tax collecting agency of Japan.
-As of October 2018, the Commissioner of NTA is Takeshi Fujii.
+As of August 2026, the NTA commissioner is Takanori Aoki.

 Mission

 Mission: To enable taxpayers to properly and smoothly fulfill their tax responsibility.

 To achieve the mission stated above, National Tax Agency is responsible for fulfilling the responsibilities stipulated in Article 19 of the Law to Establish the Ministry of Finance, while paying due consideration to transparency and efficiency.

 Achieving proper and fair taxation and collection

-To creating favorable environment for taxpayers:
+To create a favorable environment for taxpayers:

 NTA shall provide correct and easy-to-understand information on legal interpretation and administrative procedures for filing tax returns and paying taxes.

 NTA shall quickly and accurately handle inquiries from taxpayers.

 NTA shall endeavor to call on other ministries and citizens from all parts of society for their cooperation and participation in order to improve public understanding and support regarding the role of tax and tax administration.